 We need to help support the rest of the county and make effective use of our natural resources while making the protection of our water and quality of life a priority.
 Just like we in Rio Rancho promote Buy Rio Rancho we need to be encouraging Rio Rancho, Corrales, Bernalillo and Placitas residents to spend their business and recreational dollars in Cuba, Jemez Springs, Fenton Lake, Valle Caldera, and Bandelier National Monument and other communities.

 We need to continue to support PdV which will give Rio Rancho & the SE corner of the County access to a major interstate and will help support more economic growth.
 PdV is critical to supporting more west side jobs so that county residents "Work, Live and Stay" in the county.
 Over 30,000 residents leave the county everyday to work across the river.
 Sandoval County is the fastest growing county in the state.
 We can't expect more river bridges, we must provide more west side jobs..a mission of "Futures Sandoval".

 A big part of our county’s mission is Serving our seniors through our Senior health programs and Seniors nutrition programs.
 Sandoval County with it's two outstanding hospitals has become a sought out location for seniors to retire.
 We are assertively pursuing Bioscience businesses in proximity to our hospitals.

 As a Member of the Sandoval County Juvenile Justice Board which helps at-risk-youth become productive & contributing citizens I am very aware of the importance of Supporting our youth and encouraging their positive development and providing opportunities.

 We also must defend our First and Second Amendment Rights.
-For our founding fathers were smart enough to know that it is the Second Amendment which not only allows us to defend ourselves from criminals but also defend ourselves from a tyrannical government and its assault on our First Amendment Rights.
+For our founding fathers were smart enough to know that it is the Second Amendment which not only allows us to defend ourselves from criminals but also defend our First Amendment Rights.